top of page

 • A marketplace to showcase and sell the many beautiful goods made by our community

-• Morning meditation, prayer, qi gong, and yoga
+• Morning movement, qi gong, and yoga

 • Space to "choose your own adventure" and explore the depth of land and wisdom workshops that you want